nathanpeper/nathanpeper/README.md

 <br>

 <p>I am a graduate of the Massachussetts Institute of Technology, where I earned both a <a href="https://aeroastro.mit.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">Master of Science in Aeronautics and Astronautics</a>, with a focus on complex system design, and a <a href="https://mitsloan.mit.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">Master of Business Administration</a>.
-WIth the increasing importance and potential for scalable impact of data, analytics, and AI, I also earned a a Master of Information and Data Science from the <a href="https://datascience.berkeley.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">University of California, Berkeley</a>.
+With the increasing importance and potential for scalable impact of data, analytics, and AI, I also earned a a Master of Information and Data Science from the <a href="https://datascience.berkeley.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">University of California, Berkeley</a>.
 I am also a graduate of the <a href="https://www.westpoint.edu/" target="_blank" style="color: #2C6BAC; font-weight: bold">United States Military Academy</a>, where I earned a Bachelor of Science in Mechanical Engineering with additional focus on Aeronautial Engineering.</p>

 <br><br>
 [<img align="left" alt="United States Military Academy at West Point, NY" src="images/west_point_seal.png" width=60 />](https://www.westpoint.edu/)